 What is the structure of the curriculum for the IB Diploma Programme?

 The IBDP curriculum contains six subject groups together with a core made up of three separate parts.
-This is illustrated by a hexagon with the three parts of the core at its centre:
+This is illustrated by a hexagon with the three parts of the core at its center:

 IBDP students study three subjects at ‘Higher Level’ (HL) and three at ‘Standard Level’ (SL).
 They study HL subjects for a greater number of hours (240 teaching hours) and in greater depth than SL subjects (150 teaching hours).